 In “Why Don’t We Complain?,” William F. Buckley, Jr. (1961), arguably the most influential modern conservative intellectual, proffers a clarion call to seize the power of purposive complaining.
 Too often, unfortunately, Buckley contends, people permit their milquetoast proclivities to render them silent, consigning them to toxic, vexing helplessness.
 For Buckley, this helplessness results in an increasing eroding of individual rights, abdicating these rights to government.
-No Luddite, disconsolate about technological change and innovation, the conservative intellectual links this helplessness to unhealthy technological dependency and burgeoning centralized economic and political power.
+No Luddite disconsolate about technological change and innovation, the conservative intellectual links this helplessness to unhealthy technological dependency and burgeoning centralized economic and political power.

-Writing in 1961, the latter part of the Civil Rights Movement, one may find the author’s frustration with many Americans’ reticence, their unwillingness to muster the courage to raise objections about matters ranging from the inconsequential to the consequential puzzling, especially given the tremendous social unrest and protest of the aforementioned period.
-Ostensibly, Buckley still sees, at the time of the essay, a general reluctance to expressing sentiments openly, especially vociferously, that may offend someone, permeating the nation.
+Writing in 1961, the latter part of the Civil Rights Movement, one may find the author’s frustration with many Americans’ reticence, their unwillingness to muster the courage to raise objections about matters ranging from the inconsequential to the consequential, puzzling, especially given the tremendous social unrest and protest of the aforementioned period.
+Ostensibly, Buckley still sees, at the time of the essay, a general reluctance to expressing sentiments openly, especially vociferously, that may offend someone permeating the nation.

-The piece communicates that many would rather remain uncomfortable than frankly address the root(s) of the discomfort.
+The piece communicates that many would rather remain uncomfortable than frankly address the root(s) of their discomfort.
 He uses an example of everyone on a train experiencing agonizing heat, but no one on the train possessing the courage necessary to ask the train conductor to turn off the heater or modify its temperature.

-Buckley explains that those willing to complain, to voice their opinions freely often discover their candor distresses many or most.
+Buckley explains that those willing to complain, to voice their opinions freely, often discover their candor distresses many or most.
 Purposive complaining, therefore, can generate opposition, even acrimonious opposition.

 While the intellectual understands not protesting uncontrollable phenomena, he exposes people who fail to address the controllable.